How to use the command 'wget' (with examples)

 Explanation:

-• --limit-rate=300k: This option sets the maximum download rate to 300 kilobytes per second.
+• --limit-rate=300k: Limits the download speed to 300 kilobytes per second to keep bandwidth within a specified threshold.

 Use case 6: Download a file from an HTTP server using Basic Auth